Home » Easy Filipino Chicken Adobo Recipe: The Ultimate Guide to Making This Classic Filipino Dish

 Instructions

-• Put all the ingredients in a pan.
+• Put all ingredients in a pot with lid – no need to sauté!

 Video